jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/inviteToEnvelope/inviteToEnvelopeByEmail.rst

    :width: 400
    :align: center

-.. note:: If you enable autodeposit mailbox, the configured mailbox will be automatically used and the envelope will be sent after this step.
+.. note:: If you enable "Default mailbox", the configured mailbox will be automatically used and the envelope will be sent after this step.

-2. If you do not have autodeposit mailbox enabled, you will be prompted to choose one of your mailboxes for each role.
+2. If you do not have "Default mailbox" enabled, you will be prompted to choose one of your mailboxes for each role.

 .. image:: pic_inviteToEnvelopeByEmail/inviteChooseMailbox.png
    :width: 400